homeymusic/mami.codi.R/README.md

 predictions with results from six of the large-scale behavioral experiments.

-Because the spatial signal and the temporal signal have different origins we initially did a two-dimensional standard_deviation search.
-However the closest fits to the behavioral data came from spatial and standard_deviation values being the same.
-Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the spatial and temporal signals have been processed.
+Because the space signal and the time signal have different origins we initially did a two-dimensional standard_deviation search.
+However the closest fits to the behavioral data came from space and standard_deviation values being the same.
+Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the space and time signals have been processed.

 ### Difference between Stern-Brocot Rational Fraction Approximations and Floating Point Values